MarselDokubo/mild-pay/README.md

 ## Description

-Mild pay is an inclusive payment management platform built for developers to manage cross-continent payments.
+Mild pay is a one of a kind inclusive subscription platform built for developers to manage cross-continent payments.

 ## Getting Started